srujan-landeri/HACX/README.md

 ## Overview

-This project's objective is to create a threat detection engine capable of identifying and proactively countering Zero-day attacks in real-time, utilizing advanced machine learning techniques.
+This project's objective is to create a threat detection engine capable of identifying and countering Zero-day attacks in real-time, utilizing advanced machine learning techniques.
 The final product is an Electron application, built upon the widely adopted Chromium-based framework, popularly used in building standalone desktop applications.

 ## Features